hackclub/hackclub/workshops/mad_libs_workshop/README.md

   }
 }
 ```
-- The while statement is used later in the program in order to play again.
+- The while loop that surrounds our program will be used later on in order to play again.
-- Make an empty string named "prompt".
+- Create an empty string named "prompt".
 - The using statement reads the text file, and the contents of the file are set to the "prompt" string.

 # Inserting the Words

-We are creating a for loop to go through the string.
+We are creating a for loop to go through the "prompt" string.

 <img src="https://media3.giphy.com/media/Qz6KmDIRiQTfy/source.gif" width="600" alt="Snoopy Happy Gif">